 • Core features: Include features such as, puzzle challenges and brain teasers with varying difficulty levels, daily mind training exercises and progress tracking and in-app hints and rewards system for completing tasks.

-• Testing and security: Extensive app testing will ensure the app runs smoothly across all devices.
+• Testing and security: Extensive app testing using test automation tools will ensure the app runs smoothly across all devices.

 • Launch: The software development team will conduct final testing, address any last-minute bugs, and deploy the mobile app to app stores.